ICTPLSys/Orthrus-FaultInjection/docs/prerequisite.md

 ## Environment for Fault Injection Evaluation

-If you already set up the env on the machine, you only need to execute the "mkdir " scripts in the setup.sh
+If you already set up the env on the machine, you only need to execute the "mkdir " and "cp example.txt" commands in the ./fw/scripts/table2_setup.sh.
+If you do not copy the file, run wordcount fj will fail.

 ```shell
 # !!!!
 DO NOT RUN IN ROOT USER!!!!